Steve Vizard: Film and television production

 Since 2002, Vizard has been involved in advising emerging Australian talent.
 He was a consultant to Network Tens comedy show, The Wedge, casting and working with Rebel Wilson, Jason Gann, Adam Zwar.

-From 2003 he has been a consultant to one of Australia's largest talent management companies, Profile Talent, whose clients include Hamish and Andy, Dannii Minogue, Matt Preston, Andrew O'Keefe and Sonia Kruger.
+From 2003 he has been a consultant to one of Australia's largest talent management companies, Profile Talent, whose clients include Hamish & Andy, Dannii Minogue, Matt Preston and Sonia Kruger.

 In 2010, Vizard executive produced a reality series about Dannii Minogue, Dannii Minogue: Style Queen, which was co-produced with ITV and broadcast in the UK on ITV and in Australia on Foxtel.

 Other contributions

 From 1990 to 2005, in addition to his on and off air roles with Artist Services, Vizard pursued a number of other business interests and public service roles.

 In 1996, was appointed a director of the telecommunications company Telstra, a position he held until his decision to retire from 17 September 2000 and not stand for re-election to the board.

 As President of the Screen Producers Association of Australia from 1995 to 1997, Vizard was an advocate for the establishment by the Australian Government of the Australian Commercial Television Production Fund to produce high quality Australian television drama telemovies and series.
 Vizard subsequently served on the Board of the ACTPF from 1995 to 1998.

 Vizard has been an advocate for promoting Australian-made content on Australian television, radio and media.
 In delivering his 1999 Andrew Olle Media Lecture, Vizard advocated the need to maintain Australian quotas for all Australian commercial television networks as well as proposing that the Australian Broadcasting Corporation should be more fully funded and should commission and broadcast exclusively Australian content.